 Biographical Information

 Johnson was born in Florida and drafted by the Detroit Tigers in 1979 in the first round of the secondary phase.
 He had started out as a pitcher but was converted to a position player in the minors.
-He led the Florida State League with 28 doubles in 1980.
+Playing for the Lakeland Tigers, he led the Florida State League with 28 doubles in 1980.

 In 1982, Johnson was up in the majors for 155 at-bats, hitting .316 for the Tigers.
 To start his career, he wore uniform #5, which he was forced to give up in 1983 when it was retired by the team in honor of Hank Greenberg.
 Johnson then switched to #20.
 By 1984, he became a semi-regular third baseman (platooning with Tom Brookens) for Detroit en route to a world championship season.